src47/DeepLPnet/README.md

 2) Upgrade pip if needed

-* pip install --upgrade pip
+* pip3 install --upgrade pip

 3) Make a virtual environment to install packages and activate